 Instructions

-- Heat the dosa griddle with a little oil and spread the batter.
+- Heat the dosa griddle with a little oil, pour a ladleful of batter on hot tawa, and spread gently, forming a slightly thick dosa.
+Sprinkle oil over the dosa.

 Nutrition